redhat-na-ssa/hobbyist-guide-to-rhoai/docs/10-configure-rhoai.md

 Create the pipeline server

-![NOTE]
+> [!NOTE]
-The sample MySQL deployment does not have SSL configured so we need to add a `customExtraParams` field to disable the tls check.
+> The sample MySQL deployment does not have SSL configured so we need to add a `customExtraParams` field to disable the tls check.
 For a production MySQL deployment, you can remove this parameter to enable the tls check.

 ```sh
 cat <<EOF | oc apply -n pipeline-test -f -